eclecticiq/intelligence-center-app-qradar/docs/Qradar-doc-md/USER-MANUAL.md

-![Navigate to EclecticIQ Intelligence Center App for QRadar and select Extension Management](assets/install-QRadar-select-management.png)
+![Navigate to EclecticIQ Intelligence Center App for QRadar and select Extension Management](assets/install-qradar-select-management.png)

 ### Step 3.
 Browse the file and install the app

-![Browse the file and install the application](assets/install-QRadar-the-application.png)
+![Browse the file and install the application](assets/install-qradar-the-application.png)

 ### Step 4.
-App should be installed successfully
+App should be installed successfully and you can see configuration page

-![Browse the file and install the application](assets/install-QRadar-success.png)
+![Browse the file and install the application](assets/login.png)

 ## Configure the app